Hints & TipsTips to estimate the age without a S/N

 The Building Intelligence Center assists home inspectors, commercial building inspectors, contractors, service technicians, insurance providers, home owners, and property managers in decoding the age of mechanical appliances such as furnaces, boilers, air conditioners, heat pumps, packaged rooftop units (RTU's), packaged terminal air conditioners (PTAC's), and water heaters.

-The age of your furnace, air conditioner, water heater, or boiler can play an important part of upkeep and maintenance, and can help anticipate the likelihood of impending repairs or replacement.
+The age of a furnace, air conditioner, water heater, or boiler can play an important part of upkeep and maintenance, and can help anticipate the likelihood of impending repairs or replacement.
 Mechanical systems do not have an infinite service life.
 The industry average service life for most combustion furnaces is 15-20 years; most air conditioners and heat pumps is 10-15 years; and most storage tank type water heaters is 8-12 years.
-With routine maintenance and servicing, the service life of these systems can be extended 5-10 or more years.
+With routine maintenance and servicing, the service life of these systems can often be extended by 5-10 year, or even more!

-Upkeep and professional servicing of your critical heating and cooling systems is an important part of routine building maintenance.
-For improved safety and longevity of these systems, the Building Intelligence Center recommends inspections and professional servicing be performed by a qualified inspector or service technician/contractor seasonally or annually.
+Upkeep and professional servicing of the heating and cooling systems and other mechanical systems is a critical part of routine building maintenance.
+For improved safety and longevity of these systems, the Building Intelligence Center recommends inspections and professional servicing be performed by a qualified inspector and/or service technician/contractor seasonally or annually.

-To determine the age of your HVAC system or water heater, begin your research by locating the brand name and serial number on your HVAC system or water heater.
-Then select one of the indexes below which will take you to an alphabetized list of manufacture brand names.
-Select the brand name for your particular mechanical system, and then locate the example serial number style that most closely resembles the serial number located on your system.
-Our examples will show you if and where the manufacture date has been coded with the serial number for your unit.
+To determine the age of an HVAC system or water heater, begin your research by locating the brand name and serial number on the HVAC system or water heater.
+Visit the appropriate index page from the menu or buttons above where alphabetized lists of manufacture brand names have been provided.
+Select the brand name for the particular mechanical system, and then locate the example serial number style that most closely resembles the serial number located on your system.
+The largest list of examples in the industry will help determine if and where the manufacture date has been coded within the serial number for the unit.

 An extended version of how to use our website and other helpful tips can be viewed HERE